Outrage Grows Over Video That Shows Police Officers Violently Yanking A 1-Year-Old Child From His Mother In Brooklyn

 In this situation, she said, “the police made it way worse.”

+This is what love looks like.
+Jazmine Headley reunited w/ her mom & her son.
+Family photos taken by the family.
+Shared w/ her permission.
+Without bystander videos she’d still be on Rikers, still be charged with child endangerment, & still be ordered to stay away from her son. pic.twitter.com/5WZZq4Kuhp— Scott Hechinger (@ScottHech) December 12, 2018

+Mayor Bill De Blasio told reporters that “We will put in place specific changes to make sure this does not happen again.
+She posed no threat whatsoever.
+I watched the video… there was no call for that type of response.”

-Headley, however remains imprisoned on Rikers Island on an unrelated warrant.
-Damone is in the care of a relative.
-A GoFundMe page has been set up by the Brooklyn Defenders Service to help get her released and to offset the costs of childcare.
+A GoFundMe page has been set up by the Brooklyn Defenders Service to help get Headley back on her feet following the ordeal and to offset the costs of childcare.

 Advertisement

-Note: This story has been updated to include Jazmine Headley's release from Rikers.